Skip to content

 8. Coffee and life longevity

 A multitude of studies have suggested that the consumption of caffeine can aid life expectancy.
-The results showed that moderate coffee drinking (for example 2-4 cups per day) was associated with reduced all-cause and cause-specific morality, compared to no coffee consumption.[41]
+The results showed that moderate coffee drinking (for example 2-4 cups per day) was associated with reduced all-cause and cause-specific mortality, compared to no coffee consumption.[41]

 9. Coffee may help to process glucose better